 Board and pegs feature rounded edges, which are easy to manipulate for little hands.
 Can be used for individual play as well as shared play with friends or siblings.
 All pieces fit inside a convenient drawstring backpack.

-Although kids will want to play with it in the water, the moisture may cause the batteries to malfunction, making the lights fail to work.
+Moisture may cause the batteries to malfunction, making the lights fail to work.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.